 Care for Zucchini: Planting

 Start your planting about a week after the last frost.
-Plant two to three seeds 36 inches apart for individual growth.
+Sow two to three seeds 36 inches apart for individual growth.
 It's beneficial to plant seeds in peat pots, greenhouses or hotbeds, then plant out in the garden approximately three weeks later when frost is no longer an issue.
-Plant your zucchini plants 3 to 4 feet apart in rows 8 to 12 feet apart, so that they have enough space to spread out and begin to grow.
+Space your zucchini plants 3 to 4 feet apart in rows 8 to 12 feet apart, so that they have enough space to spread out and begin to grow.
 Ideally, you'll want a nearby source of water for easier access to moisture.

 Watering and Fertilizing Your Zucchini

 Regular watering will keep your zucchini squash from wilting in the sun and maintain the soil around the plant as moist as possible.
 Give your zucchinis at least 2 inches of water per week and compensate with manual watering if rainfall isn't sufficient.
-Water the plants from below their leaves and spray them with compost tea two weeks after the seedlings appear.
+Water the plants from below their leaves near the ground and spray them with compost tea two weeks after the seedlings appear.
 You can repeat the process after another three weeks or when you start to notice the first flowers.

 Handling Zucchini Pests

 Squash vine borers burrow into zucchini stems and cause the plant to rot or wilt.
-In addition to row covers, foil wrapped around the stems early in the summer can stop these pests from laying eggs at the zucchini plant's base.
+In addition to row covers, aluminum foil wrapped around the stems early in the summer can stop these pests from laying eggs at the zucchini plant's base.

 Preventing Zucchini Diseases

 Blossom-end rot can happen if your plants have uneven soil moisture.
 Improper calcium levels in the soil can also be to blame.
 The result is a black, rotten spot on the blossom end of the zucchini.
+Before planting zucchini, have the soil tested and add any nutrients needed according to soil-test recommendations.